 A sunscreen protects from sunburn and minimizes suntan by reflecting UV rays.
 Selecting a good sunscreen is important in protecting the skin.
 The American Academy of Dermatology (AAD) recommends choosing a sunscreen that offers:

-Broad-spectrum protection (protects against both UVA and UVB rays)
+Broad-spectrum protection.
+This protects against both UVA and UVB rays.

 An SPF of 30 or higher

-Water resistance (meaning the sunscreen provides protection while swimming or sweating for a time — either 40 or 80 minutes, depending on the label)
+Water resistance.
+This means the sunscreen provides protection while swimming or sweating for a time—either 40 or 80 minutes, depending on the label.

 According to the AAD, the best type of sunscreen is any one you will use again and again.
 Provided that it meets the criteria above, the type you use is a matter of personal choice.
 Available options include lotions, creams, gels, ointments, wax sticks, and sprays.